 I support public banking.
 When we don’t own our own financial infrastructure, we leave ourselves vulnerable to the whims of the marketplace, hedge funds, and more and more of our dollars being extracted from our community.

 I am a mother, artist, and community activist in Santa Cruz.
 My life path reflects my essential values of social justice, participatory democracy, collective care, and ecological stewardship.
-I am committed, personally and professionally, to these values and believe they distinctly qualify me to serve as Mayor of Santa Cruz, where there are more working artists than in most cities in the country.
+I am committed, personally and professionally, to these values and believe they distinctly qualify me to serve as a city council member, where there are more working artists than in most cities in the country.

 Parenting children demands responsibility, frugality, communication, and empathy.

-Community Organizing with Families Party, Santa Cruz Chapter of the Democratic Socialists of America, Sanitation for the People, and Santa Cruz Cares, where I have personally served the city’s most vulnerable and marginalized residents to reduce the harms of neglect and inequality, fiercely demonstrates my respect, engagement, and concern for everyone in my community.
+Community Organizing with the Working Families Party, Santa Cruz Chapter of the Democratic Socialists of America, Sanitation for the People, and Santa Cruz Cares, where I have personally connected with some of the city’s most vulnerable and marginalized residents to reduce the harms of neglect and inequality, fiercely demonstrates my respect, engagement, and concern for everyone in my community.

 Support Joy's Campaign